alchemy18/FEEL/README.md

 > Accepted at NeurIPS 2025 [Citation Coming Soon]

 This is the code repository for the paper **"FEEL: Quantifying Heterogeneity in Physiological Signals for Generalizable Emotion Recognition"**, which introduces **FEEL** — the first large-scale benchmarking framework for emotion recognition using physiological signals across heterogeneous datasets.
+For researchers interested in contributing new datasets or evaluation results to FEEL, please refer to our project website: https://alchemy18.github.io/FEEL_Benchmark/

 ## 🔍 Overview